MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 CREATE USER db_user FOR LOGIN SCOTT WITH DEFAULT_SCHEMA = SCOTT_tiger;

-3. The Default Schema Difference
+3. The difference in Default Schema

 Oracle